A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 I’m drooling just thinking about those taiyaki – they were the best we had during our one month trip to Japan!

-Wander the markets at your own pace, or join a local guide on a food tour
+You can choose to wander the markets at your own pace, or join a local guide on a food tour

 TeamLab Planets